dustywhite7/Econ8310/SlidesCode/6 - Logit.md

 ### Lab for Today

-1) Fit a Logit model predicting whether or not a student will receive a passing grade in term 3, using the data provided in passFailTrain.csv
+1) Fit a Logit model predicting whether or not a marketing campaign initiated by a bank results in successful sales of a financial product (CD's in this case)

 2) Create a function that will take a fitted logit model, and y and x matrices, and return the Tjur $R^{2}$ value for that sample

-3) Do your best to find a model with the **highest** Tjur $R^{2}$ value given the data that was provided to you (feel free to compare code and models with other groups!)
+3) Do your best to find a model with the **highest** Tjur $R^{2}$ value given the data that was provided to you (always feel free to compare code and models with others!)